 Starting with the idea or concept of a product helps to create a better product outflow and saves time.
-Before building a prototype, the design team should identify the basic functionalities to solve pre-identified users’ problems.
+Before building the prototype, the design team should identify the basic functionalities to solve a pre-identified users’ problem.

 2. Create a Concept Sketch

 Early in the production cycle, creating a concept sketch will be invaluable in building a prototype.
-First, sketch out your idea to help you imagine more clearly what your product will look like and what components it might have.
-Concept models are mostly rough hand-drawn sketches that can be iterated quickly.
+First, draw your idea to enable you to imagine your prototype in more prominent detail.
+Concept models are mostly hand-drawn sketches, often referred to as paper prototypes.

 Proof of concept for a jaguar

 Using the paper prototypes, a design team can create digital prototypes of the product.
 Adobe xd, Autocad, Blender, and SketchUp are top-rated software programs used for design cad (Computer-Aided Designs).